Dolores del Río: Alleged rivalries

-Death
+Final years and death

-In 1978, she was diagnosed with osteomyelitis, and in 1981, with hepatitis B following a contaminated injection of vitamins.
-She also suffered from arthritis.
+In 1978, she was diagnosed with osteomyelitis.
+Del Río used to give herself vitamin injections periodically.
+One of the syringes is believed to have been contaminated and was diagnosed with hepatitis C in 1981.
 In 1982, del Río was admitted to Scripps Hospital, La Jolla, California, where hepatitis led to cirrhosis.

+Del Río spent the last two years of her life at her Newport Beach residence with her husband Lew and only received visits from a few friends and family.
+The last two years of her life were spent seriously ill, with prolonged hospital stays.
+Before her death, she designated her husband Lew as her heir, ensuring that her portraits and art objects were placed in various museums after her death.

 On April 11, 1983, Dolores del Río died from liver failure at the age of 78 in Newport Beach, California.
 It is said that the day she died, an invitation to attend the Oscars was sent to her.
-She was cremated and her ashes were moved from the United States to Mexico where they were buried at the Panteón de Dolores in Mexico City, Mexico, specifically on The Rotunda of Illustrious Persons.
+She was cremated and her ashes were moved from the United States to Mexico where they were buried at the Panteón de Dolores in Mexico City, Mexico.
+Lew Riley died in Newport Beach in 2005.

+In 2004, to commemorate the centenary of her birth, and as part of a series of posthumous tributes, the Mexican government interred her remains at the Rotunda of Illustrious Persons, located in the same cemetery and where the remains are found of some of the most outstanding Mexican personalities of art and culture.